 First, all goes to the fact that to buy from Belarus energy will be extremely beneficial not only for Lithuania, but also throughout the region (Lukashenka has stated that the NPP in Ostrovets is the cheapest in the world), then there will be again the infamous "energy dependence on Russia "(even though nuclear power is in Belarus, the project, the Russian).
 Secondly, in the Visaginas nuclear power plant will work only if the energy market already anyway is busy Belarusian-Russian competitors.

-Therefore, in Vilnius brewing resentment against the EU, which framed the republic, providing the competitors in the energy market long-term advantage.
-And if the nuclear power plant project in Belarus will not be able to torpedo the need of it somehow defend themselves - and not in a nuclear sense, namely economically.
-The parliament has already registered the bill expressly prohibits the Cabinet not only to buy energy from Belarus and provide the Lithuanian infrastructure for its resale in a third country, and even to negotiate on the matter.
-The next step - to persuade neighbors to do the same by pushing them through Brussels.
-As stated Dalia Grybauskaite during a recent meeting with the Vice President of the European Commission on Energosoiuz Maroš Šefčovič: "Ostrovets NPP should be a common problem in the EU."
+Therefore, in Vilnius, resentment against the EU, which has set the republic up, has provided the competitors in the energy market with a multi-year advantage.
+And if the project of the nuclear power plant in Belarus does not succeed in torpedoing, it is necessary to defend it somehow - and not in the atomic sense, but in the economic sense.
+The parliament has already registered a bill that directly prohibits the Cabinet from not only buying energy from Belarus and providing the Lithuanian infrastructure for its resale to third countries, but even negotiating on this account.
+The next step is to persuade neighbors to do the same by pressing them through Brussels.
+As stated by Dalia Grybauskaite during a recent meeting with the vice-president of the European Commission on Energy Union Maros Shefovich: "Ostrovets nuclear power plant should become a common EU problem".